dwiepert/naip-w2v2/README.md

-# W2V2 for Embedding Extraction and Classification
+# W2V2 for Mayo Data
 The command line usable, start-to-finish implementation of Wav2vec 2.0 is available with [run.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.py).
 A notebook tutorial version is also available at [run.ipynb](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.ipynb).

 This implementation contains options for finetuning a pretrained w2v2 model, evaluating a saved model, or extracting embeddings.